 Basic and diluted earnings per share from continuing operations attributable to WTW and discontinued operations, net of tax are calculated by dividing net income from continuing operations attributable to WTW and discontinued operations, net of tax, respectively, by the average number of ordinary shares outstanding during each period.
 The computation of diluted earnings per share reflects the potential dilution that could occur if dilutive securities and other contracts to issue shares were exercised or converted into shares or resulted in the issuance of shares that then shared in the net income of the Company.
-See Note 22 to these Consolidated Financial Statements for a summary of our outstanding options and RSUs.
+See Note 19 - Share-based Compensation for a summary of our outstanding options and RSUs.